WebAssembly/design/Rationale.md

 The WebAssembly stack machine is restricted to structured control flow and structured use of the stack.
-This greatly simplifies one-pass verification, avoiding a fixpoint computation like that of other stack machines such as the Java Virtual Machine.
+This greatly simplifies one-pass verification, avoiding a fixpoint computation like that of other stack machines such as the Java Virtual Machine (prior to [stack maps](https://docs.oracle.com/javase/specs/jvms/se7/html/jvms-4.html)).
 This also simplifies compilation and manipulation of WebAssembly code by other tools.
+Further generalization of the WebAssembly stack machine is planned post-MVP, such as the addition of multiple return values from control flow constructs and function calls.

 ## Basic Types Only